-Large-Scale Testing on Public Roads in 2017!
+Large-scale Testing on Public Roads in 2017!
 Automated Driving System Closer to Becoming a Reality

-Automated driving systems are one of the areas of research closest to becoming a reality for Society 5.0, an integration of cyberspace and physical space.
-Under Society 5.0, social transportation will be safe, comfortable, and convenient through the harmonization of vehicle and traffic systems data exchange.
+Automated driving systems are one area of research closest to becoming a reality for Society 5.0, an integration of cyberspace and physical space.
+Under Society 5.0, social transportation will be safe, comfortable, and convenient thanks to the harmonization of vehicle and traffic systems between which various pieces of data flit about.
 Today, we are closer than ever to seeing this society become a reality.

-Newly named Program Director (PD) Seigo Kuzumaki says confidently, "Our work is progressing as planned.
-In the autumn of 2017, we will start large-scale testing of automated driving systems on public roads."
-1
+Program Director (PD) Seigo Kuzumaki says confidently, "Our work is progressing as planned.
+In the autumn of 2017, we will start large-scale testing of automated driving systems on public roads."\1

 The SIP Automated Driving System program is managed under an existing public-private framework to further Japan's Intelligent Transport Systems (ITS).
 At present, this program is conducting research and development toward the practical application of automated driving systems.
-While the program has addressed a wide range of topics related to automated driving technologies, as the program enters into its third year of existence, these topics have been largely consolidated into five key issues2.
+While the program has addressed a wide range of topics related to automated driving technologies, these topics have been largely consolidated into five key issues.\2